After Elon Musk's ultimatum, Twitter employees start exiting | Technology

 - United States

-A quarter said they had chosen to stay "reluctantly," and only 7% of the poll participants said they "clicked yes to stay, I'm hardcore."
-Musk was meeting some top employees to try and convince them to stay, said one current employee and a recently departed employee who is in touch with Twitter colleagues.

-While it is unclear how many employees have chosen to stay, the numbers highlight the reluctance of some staffers to remain at a company where Musk has hastened to fire half its employees including top management, and is ruthlessly changing the culture to emphasize long hours and an intense pace.
-The company notified employees that it will close its offices and cut badge access until Monday, according to two sources.
-Security officers have begun kicking employees out of the office on Thursday evening, one source said.

 Musk took to Twitter late on Thursday and said that he was not worried about resignations as "the best people are staying."
-The billionaire owner amid the flood of resignations also added that Twitter has hit all time high in usage.

-"And we just hit another all time high in Twitter usage...", he said in a tweet, without elaborating.
-Twitter, which has lost many of its communication team members, did not respond to a request for comment.
+The billionaire owner also added: "We just hit another all time high in Twitter usage...," without elaborating.

+Musk met some top employees on Thursday to try to convince them to stay, said one current employee and a recently departed employee who is in touch with Twitter colleagues.
+The company also notified employees that it will close its offices and cut badge access until Monday, according to two sources.
+Security officers began kicking some employees out of one office on Thursday evening, one source said.

+Over 110 Twitter employees across at least four continents had announced their decision to leave in public Twitter posts reviewed by Reuters, though each resignation could not be independently verified.
+About 15 employees, many in ad sales, posted their intention to stay at the company.
+In Twitter's internal chat tool, over 500 employees wrote farewell messages on Thursday, a source familiar with the notes said.

 PLATFORM STABILITY The departures include many engineers responsible for fixing bugs and preventing service outages, raising questions about the stability of the platform amid the loss of employees.